 New Forest commoners One of the first things you notice here in the New Forest are the free-roaming animals.
 The ponies, cattle, pigs, donkeys and, in certain areas, sheep graze and forage on unfenced open areas.
 These animals are owned by local families using their commoning rights.
 The members of these families are called 'commoners' - ordinary people with an extraordinary commitment to this special place.
 They have commoning rights from land they own, rent or share that allows them to graze their animals on the open Forest.
-Commoners tend to their livestock all year round, so you might see them with trailers rounding up their ponies or checking on their cows.
+Commoners have to tend to their livestock all year round, so you might see them with trailers rounding up their ponies or checking on their cows.
 It's all part of the New Forest's long history as a working forest.
-The iconic New Forest ponies are the real architects of the Forest and have helped shaped the landscape for centuries.
+The iconic New Forest ponies are the real architects of the Forest and have helped shape the landscape for centuries.
 This traditional practice of commoning is vital in supporting our rare habitats which are a world capital for wildlife.

-The New Forest Pass wide and slow Sadly, many ponies and other livestock are killed or injured on the roads of the New Forest each year.
+Pass wide and slow Sadly, many ponies and other livestock are killed or injured on the roads of the New Forest each year.
 Every animal killed is a great loss to the Forest, and to its owner, so if you enjoy seeing the animals in the National Park then please help us protect them through some simple actions: 1.
-Please #PassWideandSlow and be prepared to stop for animals.
+Please #PassWideandSlow when driving and be prepared to stop for animals.
 However tame they may appear they are unpredictable, and can bite and kick.
 Take particular care around ponies and cattle with young, especially if you have a dog with you. - 2.
 Don't feed the animals.
-It is vital that they graze naturally, both for their own survival all year round and for the benefits grazing brings to the landscape. - 3.
+It is vital that they graze naturally, both for their own survival all year round and for the benefits grazing brings to the landscape.
+It's a finable offence to feed or leave food out for New Forest ponies and donkeys and to touch or pet them.
+Failure to comply may result in a fixed penalty order of £100 which could increase up to £1,000 - 3.
 Please don't leave water out for the animals at any time of the year.
 There is always natural water available, and it is important for the Forest that the grazing shifts naturally according to the weather.
-How to report a problem with a Forest animal Road traffic accident involving a pony, cow, pig, sheep or donkey call: 999 Sick, injured or dead ponies, cow, pig, sheep or donkey call: 02380 282 050 (office hours) 0300 067 4600 (after hours).
+How to report a problem with a Forest animal Road accident involving a pony, cow, pig, sheep or donkey call: 999 must keep to the bridleways.
+These are shown on the and/or blue arrows or dots.

+Ordnance Survey maps and are usually indicated by fingerposts Sick, injured or dead ponies, cow, pig, sheep or donkey call: 02380 282 050 (office hours) 0300 067 4600 (after hours).